 B2B Decision Making Process: How To Address Your Customers’ Needs

 Second, B2B decision makers are accountable for their judgments and therefore have more complex needs compared to consumer buyers.
 Consumers have emotional and rational needs at a personal level, while B2B buyers have these two kinds of needs at both a company as well as personal level.
-This article aims to help B2B marketers by advising them on which decision makers to target, and what needs to fulfill to sell successfully.
+This article aims to help marketers by advising them on the B2B decision making process, which decision makers to target, and what needs to fulfill to sell successfully.

 How B2B Buyers Make Their Decisions